MSRConnections/Azure-training-course/Content/BigData/Hadoop and Spark on Linux HOL/Hadoop and Spark on Linux HOL.md

     </pre>

-1. In your terminal or PuTTY window you need to start the Hive command line interface by typing the following command:
+1. In your terminal or PuTTY window, start the Hive command-line interface by running the following command:

     <pre>
     hive
     </pre>

-    It might take a few minutes for hive to initialize, but when you see the **hive>** prompt it is ready for use.
+    It might take a few minutes for Hive to initialize, but when you see the **hive>** prompt, it is ready for use.

-1. Once at the hive prompt, enter the following statements to create a new table named **log4jlogs** by using sample data already available on your cluster.
+1. At the Hive prompt, enter the following statements to create a new table named "log4jlogs" using sample data already present on your cluster.

     <pre>
 	DROP TABLE log4jLogs;